Lecturer in History

 Research

-My research traces little-known social histories from the 20th century Gulf, centring the intersections of gender, class, nationality and race within anti-colonial struggles.
+My research traces lesser-known social histories from the 20th century Gulf, working through the intersections of gender, class, nationality, race and ethno-sect within political movements.
 I take a novel approach to the Gulf by foregrounding its regional and transnational entanglements against the backdrop of the history of Empires.
 My work engages with theory emergent from the anti-colonial context from the region, and from other disciplines, to contribute to new ways of theorising the Gulf, political movements, and the era of decolonisation.

 Selected Publications